golnarmordadi/Rust_Proxy_Contract/README.md

 # Ownership

-This may be the simplest implementation a ownership of addresses.
+This may be the simplest implementation of ownership of addresses.
 It contains a set of admins that are defined upon creation.
 Any of those admins may `Execute` any message via the contract,

+## Customizability

 To make this slightly less minimalistic, you can allow the admin set to be mutable or immutable.
 If it is mutable, then any admin may